imanamirshah/HawkerBro/README.md

 Furthermore, the app's Explore page serves as a hub for all the app's main features, consolidating key functionalities into a single, intuitive interface.
 This design approach ensures that users can easily navigate through the app, access relevant information about each hawker stall, view ratings and reviews, and make well-informed dining choices—all in one centralised location.

 **[Current Progress]**
-Currently, the Explore page showcases interactive widgets in the form of placeholders.
+Currently, the Explore page only displays the account details as well as a logout button that will bring users back to the welcome screen.

 ### Ratings and Review